edwardkraaka/invoiceninjaCracked/README.md

 ### Issue: Authentication fails with "These credentials do not match our records"

-**Cause**: React UI built with wrong API URL
+**Cause**: React UI is trying to connect to the wrong API URL

 **Solution**:
-1. Check VITE_API_URL in docker-compose.yml matches your domain
+1. Verify `APP_URL` in your `.env` file matches your actual domain/URL
-2. Rebuild: `docker compose build --no-cache invoiceninja`
+2. Rebuild the container: `docker compose build --no-cache invoiceninja`
 3. Restart: `docker compose up -d`

+**Note**: The React UI now automatically uses the `APP_URL` from your `.env` file at runtime.
+You don't need to edit any Docker configuration files.

 ### Issue: TinyMCE editor shows blank/not loading